timschmidt/csgrs/examples/readme.md

 Minimal example of each function of csgrs.

-Here, we do not use any shared data, so we'll bind the generic S to ().
+These do not use any shared data, so we'll bind the generic S to ().\
+Almost all examples require the `stl-io` feature

 # Scenes